Stalyhill Infant School Pupil Premium Strategy. What we do;

 5. Provide stretch and challenge

-As it is not always the case that E3 pupils are the lowest attaining, we have put in place a range of tailored interventions and opportunities to provide stretch and challenge for those more able E3 children.
-These opportunities include our Lead Learner programme, mastery learning, and new for 2019 20 academic year, specialist maths mastery tuition.
+It is not always the case that E3 pupils are the lowest attaining, we have put in place a range of tailored interventions and opportunities to provide stretch and challenge for those more able E3 children.
+These opportunities include our Lead Learner programme, mastery learning and specialist maths mastery tuition.